eegsynth/eegsynth/doc/installation-linux.md

 ### Install graphics

-The plotsignal and plotcontrol modules are implemented with pyqtgraph, which uses either PyQt4, PyQt5 or PySide.
+The graphical user interfaces of `plotsignal`, `plotcontrol`, `plotspectral` and `plottrigger` are implemented with pyqtgraph, which uses either PyQt5, PyQt6 or PySide.
 This can be installed with

 ```
 sudo apt-get install python-pyqtgraph